andreas-wagner-dev/object-oriented-learning-journey/blog/000_system_composition_de.md

                                 new CustomerDirectory(new MongoDb())
             );

-            // Storing the instance in the servlet context at key: sce.getServletContext().setAttribute(
+            // storing the instance in the servlet context at key: sce.getServletContext().setAttribute(
 					PaymentApplication.class.getSimpleName(),
 					app
 			);

-             // Storing the instance in the servlet context at key: sce.getServletContext().setAttribute(
+             // storing the instance in the servlet context at key: sce.getServletContext().setAttribute(
 					Log.class.getSimpleName(),
 					new Log(System.getProperty("server.log.dir", Log.DFAULT_LOG_DIR))